Chart / Charts / Chart Types / Cartesian / Series / Bar Series

 In This Topic

 Bar charts display a sequence of horizontal or vertical bars of lengths proportional to the value that they represent.
 Bar charts are used to compare the values of different categories or groups of values.
-The following images shows a typical bar, stacked and cluster bar charts in 2D and 3D:
+The following images show a typical bar, stacked, and cluster bar charts in 2D and 3D:

 Creating a Bar Series